Route

 Mode

-The mode fields sets the routing mode used.
+The mode field sets the routing mode used.
+For additional practical information on the modes, see Introduction and Use cases.

 Note